 - Mail a check or money order payable to Grand County Treasurer and addressed to: PO Box 1268, Moab, UT 84532.
 Please note your parcel number(s) on the check.

-- Pay in person by cash, check, money order, eCheck or credit/debit card at our office in the Grand County Courthouse, 125 E. Center St., Moab.
-See our office hours and County holidays to the right under "Contact Us".
-The same fees for eChecks and credit cards apply as above.
+Pay in Person-Pay in person by cash, check, money order, eCheck or credit/debit card at our office in the Grand County Courthouse, 125 E. Center St., Moab.
+Office hours are Mon-Fri, 8am-5pm.
+The same fees for eChecks and credit cards apply as for electronic payments.

-In late January or early February, the Treasurer’s office mails out coupon booklets to taxpayers who request them (email us to request coupons or let us know you no longer need them).
+Prepayment Coupons - In late December or early January, the Treasurer’s office mails out coupon booklets to taxpayers who request them (email us to request coupons or let us know you no longer need them).
 These coupons help taxpayers to make monthly, optional prepayments and avoid a large tax bill in November.
 Coupons can be mailed in or dropped off at our office.
 Coupons are based on the last year’s taxes and divide it into 10 payments.
-The taxpayer receives 9 coupons to be paid Feb to Oct with any remaining tax appearing on the November tax bill.
+The taxpayer receives 9 coupons to be paid Jan to Sept with any remaining tax appearing on the November tax bill.
 Current year taxes are not finalized until September so the final payment will be different from the previous 9 payments.
 Instead of mailing in your prepayment checks, you can set up automatic monthly payments from your bank account or credit card see above.

 Taxpayers who use at least some of their coupons during the year will be automatically enrolled in the coupon program for the following year.